All Episodes

 And what's interesting about that is it's all about the National Archives as the tip of their spear.

-And there just as there was no reason for the gendarmes to raid Donald Trump's Mar-a-Lago treasure because he was cooperating.
+And just as there was no reason for the gendered arms to raid Donald Trump's Mar-a-Lago treasure because he was cooperating, I was cooperating with the National Archives and Justice as well.

 Now, here's what's interesting, Sean.

-And and it's the same thing that that may be going on with the Mar-a-Lago raid.
+And it's the same thing that may be going on with the Mar-a-Lago raid.

-I believe it's it was all a pretext because as of June, the National Archives people had been to Mar-a-Lago and they asked Donald Trump to put a padlock on this one room where there's some documents were and he complied and said you can have access to all this anytime you want.
+I believe it was all a pretext because as of June, the National Archives people had been to Mar-a-Lago and they asked Donald Trump to put a padlock on this one room where there's some documents where he complied and said you can have access to all this anytime you want.

-And my point is that is that the parallel here is that the Navarro case is is very similar to the Trump case.
+And my point is that the parallel here that the Nafaro case is very similar to the Trump case.

-It's like they they they took the step on the unnecessary step of piling on a civil suit on top of my criminal charge as a way of getting what my lawyers say in the in the letter to them is a possible backdoor discovery, essentially, to build a criminal charges against me or the president or both.
+It's like they took the step, the unnecessary step of piling on a civil suit on top of my criminal charge as a way of getting what my lawyers say in the letter to them is a possible backdoor discovery, essentially, to build criminal charges against me or the president or both.

 And Sean, I've said from the outset, long before I ever got a subpoena, the whole mission of that select committee, and I use that term lightly, is to simply build a criminal case against Trump so he can't run in 2024.

-but also the this odd agency of the National Archives using this presidential records act, which is an artifact of the Watergate era as a way to basically get more evidence to build a criminal case.
+but also this odd agency of the National Archives using this Presidential Records Act, which is an artifact of the Watergate era, as a way to basically get more evidence to build the criminal case.

-Why didn't they Hillary Clinton had 33,000 emails she deleted, and we know that that those emails were compromised and that's those servers were hacked.
+Why didn't they, Hillary Clinton had 33,000 emails she deleted, and we know that those emails were compromised and that those servers were hacked.

-Uh Barack Obama had 30,000 uh documents that the uh that should have been in the National Archives, according to the New York Post.
+Barack Obama had 30,000 documents that should have been in the National Archives, according to the New York Post.

-It's the two-tier system of justice that you've I correctly and beautifully identified, right?
+It's the two-tier system of justice that you've correctly and beautifully identified, right?

-Let me let me get specifically, because I don't want all our time to be to be lost.
+Let me get specifically, because I don't want all our time to be lost.

-You could have pled the fifth, not answer a single question.
+You could have pled the 5th, not answer a single question.

-You could have walked out, and you your obligations would have been over.
+You could have walked out, and your obligations would have been over.

-You would not have Had you know this this moment at the airport.
+You would not have had this moment at the airport.

 Did they really strip search you?

-The predicate here is Sean, I swore an oath, literally, uh, to the President of the United States in this country to uphold the Constitution and my duty to the country, right?
+The predicate here is, Sean, I swore an oath, literally, to the President of the United States in this country to uphold the Constitution and my duty to the country, right?

-And um I had a duty when President Trump invoked executive privilege.
+And I had a duty when President Trump invoked executive privilege.

 It was not my privilege to waive, and I had the duty to do what I have done.